google/lovefield/docs/spec/04_query.md

 db.unobserve(query, handler);
 ```

+Note that observing a query with columns of `lf.Type.OBJECT` or
+`lf.Type.ARRAY_BUFFER` will trigger observers ONLY IF the reference to those
+objects changed (assuming no other column changed).
+If the `lf.Type.OBJECT`
+object was updated in place, observers will not be triggered, since Lovefield
+does not know the structure of such objects to compare before and after (and
+doing so would hurt performance).

 Combining parametrized query with Observers can be used to handle a common
 scenario of updating data in MVC environment, for example: